-Leaving a good impression
+Leave a good impression

-So, how DO you leave a good impression?
+So, how do you leave a good impression?
 It’s important to understand who your customers are and to make your website design simple and familiar for them.
 Follow conventional ideas and design with a purpose.

 It’s important that every element of your website is creating opportunities for your users, rather than barriers.

-While simplicity might not be exciting and new for you creatively, if the end game is to generate sales and leads…sometimes you should stick to what works.
+While simplicity might not be exciting and new for you creatively, if the end game is to generate sales and leads, sometimes you should stick to what works.